Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Asymptotic normality

-While, in this subsection, we assume observations from the normalized random vector $\bm X^*$, in Subsection \ref{subsec:random-thresh} the more general case of observations from the regularly varying vector $\bm X$ with unknown index $\alpha>0$ and unknown marginal scales is considered.
-To be disposed for this extension, in the next theorem, we do not only prove a functional central limit theorem for $\widehat M_{n,u,I}(\bm v_I, p)$ with $\bm v \in \partial B_1^{+}(\bm 0)$ and $p \in \NN_0$, but already for a more general version.
+In this subsection, we assume observations from the normalized random vector $\bm X^*$, in Subsection \ref{subsec:random-thresh} the more general case of observations from the regularly varying vector $\bm X$ with unknown index $\alpha>0$ and unknown marginal scales is considered.
+To allow for this extension, in the next theorem, we do not only prove a functional central limit theorem for $\widehat M_{n,u,I}(\bm v_I, p)$ with $\bm v \in \partial B_1^{+}(\bm 0)$ and $p \in \NN_0$, but already for a more general version.